thuml/Large-Time-Series-Model/README.md

 ### Code for Fine-tuning

-1. Use Python 3.10 and install necessary dependencies.
+1. Use Python 3.10 and install the necessary dependencies.

 ```
 pip install -r requirements.txt